 They say the best offense is a good defense.
 When it comes to anger, this is as true in business as it is at home.
 Everyone needs a productive outlet to let those frustrations go.
 But more importantly, they need a tool to help them take the interpersonal conflicts that come up in every office and turn them into growth opportunities.

-When people picture a behavioral assessment, they often think of something given during the pre-hiring stage to determine fit between the applicant and the job.
+When people picture a behavioral assessment, they often think of something given during the pre-hiring stage to determine the fit between the applicant and the job.
 Or, they think of assessments as a way to uncover the strengths and coaching opportunities for an existing team.
-All of those things are true,and are incredibly powerful tools to have in your arsenal.
+All of those things are true and are incredibly powerful tools to have in your arsenal.

-But one of the greatest things that a behavioral assessment (like the Omnia Profile) can do is help you learn about yourself - where your own strengths lie as well as the areas where you might need development - not just as a leader, but as a colleague.
-Which is why the assessment shouldn’t only be given to your employees; you can use it for your own personal growth as well.
+But one of the greatest things that a behavioral assessment (like the Omnia Profile) can do is help you learn about yourself - where your own strengths lie and the areas where you might need development - not just as a leader, but as a colleague.
+This is why the assessment shouldn’t only be given to your employees; you can use it for your own personal growth as well.

-For example: Some people value hands-on supervision and input, for others this comes across as micromanaging.
+For example, Some people value hands-on supervision and input; for others, this comes across as micromanaging.
 A misstep in either direction can create resentment and mistrust.
-Knowing Carlie needs structure in her daily routine to feel secure, whereas LaToya feels valued when she can showcase her subject expertise is practical insight.
-You might have a tendency to focus on the big picture, avoiding the weeds, and thus get frustrated when confronted with the needs of both of those employees.
+Knowing Carlie needs structure to feel secure in her daily routine, whereas LaToya feels valued when she can showcase her subject expertise is practical insight.
+You might tend to focus on the big picture, avoid the weeds, and thus get frustrated when confronted with both of those employees' needs.
 None of these characteristics are “wrong.”
 They are all perfectly normal traits that, as their leader, it’s up to you to successfully navigate.

-Having the knowledge of where your own quirks and traits might conflict with those of your team members means you have the best defense when things get heated or when frustrations rise.
+Knowing where your own quirks and traits might conflict with your team members means you have the best defense when things get heated or when frustrations arise.
 You can get ahead of any problems.

 In these situations, knowing the behavioral preferences of those around you is invaluable for giving each individual what they need for success.
 Knowing your own traits is a fundamental part of a good defense, one that allows you to channel your emotions - even your frustration - into positive examples for others.
 You've got all the pieces to put together a game plan for when things get tense, which makes it easier to keep your cool.